wmo-im/wis2box/docs/source/reference/wis2.rst

 WIS is a vital data communications backbone for integrating the diverse real-time and non-real-time high priority data sets, regardless of location.

-Further documentation on WIS 2.0 can be found at the following links:
+Further documentation on WIS2 can be found at the following links:

 * `WIS Overview`_